cedbanana/dds25-2/README.md

 Redis Streams are used internally by the payment and order microservices to asynchronously store and consume transactions that need to be processed.
-They allow us to have the obtain the benefits of message queues wihout dealing with their additional overhead.
+They allow us to have the obtain the benefits of message queues without dealing with their additional overhead.

 #### Redis Lua Scripts